-El Patio is unlike anything in Wynwood—which, considering the depth of options in the trendy art district, is high praise.
 The mostly outdoor bar manages to be intriguing enough for visiting tourists, while maintaining a loyal following of locals.
 It’s a Latin concept— Colombian, specifically—and shows its influence everywhere you turn.
-Certain furniture was actually shipped over from Colombia, the homeland of co-owner Nicolas Hoyos, which gives the bar a funky abuela vibe, and resident DJ, Mr. Pauer, curates a masterful playlist of old school Latin, reggae, electro, and everything in between to guarantee hips never stop shaking.
-Add to all that one of Wynwood’s best happy hours (featuring $1 beers and $4 cocktails) and you’ve got a place worth showing up early and staying late.
+Certain furniture was actually shipped over from Colombia and resident DJ Mr. Pauer, curates a masterful playlist of old school Latin, reggae, electro, and everything in between to guarantee hips never stop shaking.

 The sign out front says it all: air conditioning, beer and cocktails.
-What more could you want in perpetually hot Miami?
+What more could you want in steaming hot Miami?
 Perhaps weekly karaoke or a variety of local brews on tap?
-Don't forget the cocktails too (especially the Moscow mule).
+Don't forget the cocktails, too, especially the Moscow mule.
 After a couple of those, walk outside and grab a slice from Gramps own tiny restaurant, Pizza Tropical.
 Take your pizza and cocktail and grab a seat in Gramps Florida-chic backyard.
 You’ll quickly realize why this Wynwood bar is so popular.